TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 Currently Supported Versions:
 - Windows 10
 - Windows 11*
+- Windows Server*

-While this also works on Windows 11 it's mostly tweaked for 10 since that's the version i initially made it for (some features might not be available for Windows 11).
+While this also works on Windows 11 it's mostly tweaked for 10 since that's the version i initially made it for (some features might not be available for Windows 11).<br>
+All Windows Server Versions that are based on 10 (2016, 2019 & 2022) should work but aren't tested.

 There are currently 2 Versions available:<br/>
 Gaming Optimization.bat (Recommended for most People) - Main Project that doesn't need any changes from the User just download & run.<br/>